A Lightweight Approach for State Machine Replication

 \section{Abstract}

 We present a lightweight solution for state machine replication with commitment certificates.
-Specifically, we adapt a simple median rule from the stabilizing consensus problem \cite{DoerrGMSS11} to operate in a client-server setting where arbitrary servers may be blocked adaptively based on past system information.
+Specifically, we adapt and analyze a median rule for the stabilizing consensus problem \cite{DoerrGMSS11} to operate in a client-server setting where arbitrary servers may be blocked adaptively based on past system information.
 We further extend our protocol by compressing information about committed commands, thus keeping the protocol lightweight, while still enabling clients to easily prove that their commands have indeed been committed on the shared state.
-Our approach guarantees liveness as long as at most a constant fraction of servers are blocked, ensures safety under any number of blocked servers, and supports fast recovery from massive blocking attacks.
-In addition to offering near-optimal performance in several respects, our method is fully decentralized, unlike other near-optimal solutions that rely on leaders.
+Our approach guarantees liveness as long as at most a constant fraction of servers are blocked, ensures safety under any number of blocked servers, and supports fast recovery even after all servers are blocked.
+In addition to offering near-optimal asymptotic performance in several respects, our method is fully decentralized, unlike other near-optimal solutions that rely on leaders.
 In particular, our solution is robust against adversaries that target key servers (which captures insider-based denial-of-service attacks), whereas leader-based approaches fail under such a blocking model.